 Captain Vanderdecker was an ordinary 16th century ship's captain until an accident involving an alchemist on the run from the Inquisition, and a mishandled magic potion, left him and his crew immortal, indestructible, and incredibly ''stinky!''
 Not just unwashed-sailor stinky.
 This was a stench that could make rotting corpses mixed with diarrhea seem like a breath of fresh air.
 Unfit for human company, Vanderdecker and his crew set out to sea.
 Fortunately, every seven years, the stench vanishes for about a month, allowing them to land and restock.
 Then it returns, and it's off to sea once more.
 It's a boring life, but what are you going to do?

-What Vanderdecker doesn't know is that the life insurance policy he took out when he was young pays ''compound interest'' for every year he lives past seventy-five.
-It was a sucker bet at the time--sailors notoriously die young--but now Vanderdecker will own more money than there is in the world.
-If he dies.
+What Vanderdecker doesn't know is that the life insurance policy he took out when he was young pays ''fifty percent compound interest'' for every year he lives past seventy-five.
+It was a sucker bet at the time--sailors notoriously die young--but now Vanderdecker's heir, whoever that may be, will own more money than there is in the world if he dies.

 Jane Dolen is a clerk who works for the Lombard Bank.
 A bank that happens to be owned by a very old insurance company.
 Jane is an ordinary young woman with a ordinary, boring job.
 There's just one thing about her: she has ''absolutely no sense of smell.''
 When this little fact comes to the attention of her superiors, Jane suddenly find herself with a very unusual, and very secret assignment: contact Captain Vanderdecker, and make a deal with him, before the economy of the entire world is destroyed!